Question 3: Log Triage

 Example lines:

 Only count entries with level ERROR.
-Ignore WARN and INFO entries even if they contain error codes.
+Ignore WARN and INFO entries.

 Expected Output Format